 Glue the completed gnome head to the top of the gnome’s body.

-Finish up by gluing the feet to the bottom and front of the gnome’s body, so the straw peek out from behind them.
+Finally, encourage your child to glue the feet to the bottom and front of the gnome’s body, so the straw peeks out from behind them.

 Fall Preschool Theme

 Get ready for an exciting fall season with your preschoolers!
-Discover crafts and educational activities that celebrate the magic of the season.
+Discover easy fall DIYs and educational activities that celebrate the magic of the season.

 We have something for every little learner, so keep reading below to explore some of our fall favorites and get kids excited to go on a journey of fun and learning!